ivangfr/jenkins-dind-postman-newman/README.md

 ## Test Postman Collection in Host Machine

-- Open a terminal window and make sure you are inside `jenkins-dind-postman-newman` root folder
+- Open a terminal and make sure you are inside `jenkins-dind-postman-newman` root folder

 - Execute the following command.
 I will run `Newman` docker container using the `Postman` collection present in `postman` folder.
   ```
   docker run -t --rm --name newman -v $PWD/postman:/etc/newman \
-    postman/newman:5.2.3-alpine run ReqRes.postman_collection.json --globals ReqRes.postman_globals.json
+    postman/newman:5.3.1-alpine run ReqRes.postman_collection.json --globals ReqRes.postman_globals.json
   ```

 - In `postman` folder, there are two JSON files that configure some test cases and environment variables used to run them.
 You can edit them by using `Postman`.

 ## Running Jenkins using Docker-in-Docker

-- In a terminal window, make sure you are inside `jenkins-dind-postman-newman` root folder
+- In a terminal, make sure you are inside `jenkins-dind-postman-newman` root folder

 - Run the command below
   ```
   docker-compose up -d
   ```
-  > **Note 1:** A new image called `jenkins-blueocean:2.277.4-lts-jdk11` is build from the `Jenkins` base image `jenkins/jenkins:2.277.4-lts-jdk11`.
+  > **Note 1:** A new image called `jenkins-blueocean:2.339-jdk11` is build from the `Jenkins` base image `jenkins/jenkins:2.277.4-lts-jdk11`.
 To rebuild this image you must use `docker-compose build` or `docker-compose up --build`

   > **Note 2:** If you prefer run `jenkins-docker` and `jenkins` Docker containers using `docker run` command instead, follow the steps described at [jenkins.io website](https://www.jenkins.io/doc/book/installing/docker/)